 - And, social media clearly rules the web!

 - Facebook leads the pack, with a whopping 2.5 billion users.
 It is also the most versatile platform, offering tremendous advertising opportunities for business.

-- Instagram is a popular second with 1 billion+ users.
+- Instagram is a popular second with 1 billion+ user.
 Also, a significant number of them are under 40 years of age.

 - A YouTube channel gives you access to 2 billion monthly users.
 But if you thought YouTube was just a video broadcasting platform, think again!
-In the past few years, it has quickly risen to become a preferred search engine, second only to Google.
+It has quickly risen to become a preferred search engine in the past few years, second only to Google.
 Also, this is a youth-heavy platform, with most users between 15 to 35 years of age.

 - Twitter, with 300 million users, may seem like chump change compared to the other 3.
 And yet, it is the most used platform, as its users tend to log in several times a day.

 Keep these happy numbers in mind each time you are tempted to give up on digital advertising.
 In the world of social media marketing, persistence is key!